linux-lock/bpflock/docs/memory-protections.md

 It supports following options:

- * `profile`:
+* `profile`: this is the global profile that takes one of the followings:
-    - `allow|none|privileged`: bpf is allowed for all processes on the system.
+  - `allow|none|privileged` : they are the same, they define the least secure profile.
+In this profile access is logged and allowed for all processes.
+Useful to log security events.
-    - `baseline`: bpf is allowed only from processes that are in the initial pid namespace.
-This allows container managers, systemd, init, etc to properly set up bpf.
+  - `baseline` : restrictive profile where access is denied for all processes, except applications and containers that run in the host pid and network namespaces, or applications that are present in the allow `bpflock_cgroupmap`.
-    - `restricted`: bpf syscall and all its commands are denied for all processes on the system.
+  - `restricted` : heavily restricted profile where access is denied for all processes.

- * Comma-separated list of commands to block in case profile is `baseline`:
+ * Comma-separated list of commands to block in case profile is `allow` or `baseline`:
     - `bpf_write`: block `bpf_probe_write_user()` that is used to write to user space memory.
     - `btf_load`: block loading BPF Type Format (BTF) metadata into the kernel.
     - `map_create`: block creation of bpf maps.